Washington Special Care Nursery

-Through a partnership with Lucile Packard Children’s Hospital at Stanford, Washington Hospital operates a nine-bed intermediate intensive care nursery "satellite” providing ongoing care for infants with special needs.
+Through an affilliation with UCSF Benioff Children's Hospital, Washington Hospital operates a nine-bed intermediate intensive care nursery "satellite” providing ongoing care for infants with special needs.
+UCSF neonatal and pediatric specialists are now at Washington Hospital, providing the finest neonatal and specialty care available.

-As the only Level II nursery in the area, one of the main goals of the partnership between Washington and Packard has been to provide the best possible care for these very special patients and their families without the added stress of a lengthy commute for parents.
+As the only Level II nursery in the area, one of the main goals of the affiliation between Washington Hospital and UCSF Benioff Children's Hosspital has been to provide the best possible care for these very special patients and their families without the added stress of a lengthy commute for parents.